 "In addition to tax benefits," Alford added, "businesses should also consider whether cash flow is a factor in the decision.
 If a business is considering purchasing a vehicle, planning for the timing of the purchase may provide a welcome tax benefit on its tax return."

 Initial costs: Up-front costs for leasing and buying are different (down payment vs. first month/security deposit), so you would need to consider these on a case-by-case basis.

 Wear and tear: On a car you own, excessive wear and tear (all those little dings in the body) can reduce resale value.
 With a rental car, you may be charged if the wear and tear are "excessive."

-Questions to Ask Before You Decide
+Questions to Ask Yourself Before You Decide

 Do you have the cash for a down payment?
 If you are concerned about putting up cash from your business for a down payment, consider a lease.
 Some leases do not require a down payment, but most car loans do.

 How many miles will you be driving each year?
 Take some time to determine how much your business vehicle will be driven.
 Car leasing terms include a limit on mileage and you will have to pay more for the lease if you want additional miles covered.
 Car purchases, on the other hand, do not have a limit on miles.

 What do you want to do with the car at the end of the lease?
 When you have paid back a car loan, you still own the vehicle and you can keep it, sell it to an employee, or use it as a trade-in.
 At the end of a car lease, you give back the leased vehicle and get another one, or you can negotiate a purchase with the dealer.